Sjord/Sjord.github.io/_posts/2020-04-06-combine-two-word-lists-for-cracking-passwords.md

 ## Problem description

 Cracking passwords consists of performing many attempts to guess the correct password.
 The success of this greatly depends on the quality of the dictionary to use as guesses.
-Sometimes it is helpful to combine two word lists, in such a way that passwords consist of concatenations of words from one word list with words from a second word list.
+Sometimes it is helpful to combine two word lists, in such a way that passwords consist of concatenations of words from one list with words from a second list.

 For example, one word list may contain seasons: